 Yes, COEs may provide case management services to COE clients through telemedicine or telephonic contact and these contacts will qualify for the per-member per-month (PMPM) payments, effective with the March 2020 PMPM, as if the encounter had taken place in person.

-Can group therapy and/or IOP be provided by Telehealth?
+Can group therapy (including IOP) be provided by telehealth?

 Are we permitted to use Telehealth on an inpatient psychiatric unit?